 There are two ways in which the school centred route can be taken:

 The tuition fee option is funded by tuition fees paid by the trainee and is open to all graduates.
-Trainees may receive a bursary from the National College for Teaching and Leadership (NCTL).
+Trainees may receive a bursary from the Teaching Regulation Agency for Teaching and Leadership (NCTL).
 Under School Direct you would know which school would be your home school before training takes place.

 Alternatively, the salaried option offers an employment-based route into teaching, in which the trainee is employed as an unqualified teacher by a school.
 This programme is only available to graduates with three or more years’ career experience.